 It is important to note that this description serves as an example only.
 The daily tasks and challenges depend on the volunteer, the time of year and the work that needs to be done.
 The final job description can therefore vary substantially from the above.

-During your stay you will enjoy our modern, cosy home which is situated at a 5 minute’s drive, or 20 minutes
+During your stay you will enjoy our modern, cosy home which is situated at a 8 minutes drive, or 25 minutes

 walk, from the sanctuary.
 The house consists of 3 bedrooms with 3 bathrooms.
 Two bedrooms accommodate